 Not only is Microsoft’s offering HIPAA compliant, but it also boasts a plethora of security features and integrations.
 Whether or not the security aspect is enough remains to be seen.
 In an era with leaks, I think Microsoft who are targeting startups, businesses and so on might be onto something.

 Who knows if Microsoft Teams will go anywhere.
-The fact it requires an Office 365 subscription means they’re probably focusing more on existing subscribers and building from there.
+The fact remains that when you buy and download Microsoft office you will need an Office 365 subscription, meaning, they’re probably focusing more on existing subscribers and building from there.

 The integration with Skype is fantastic, as well as OneNote and all of the other various Microsoft products they offer under the 365 umbrella.
 It also works out to be currently cheaper per person than Slack.